rkelson/metadata-asset-tracking-tool/metadata/cadastre/utah-parcels.md

 ## Brief Summary

-Parcel boundaries for all 29 counties in Utah that include basic information such as parcel address and generalized land ownership.
+Parcel boundaries for all 29 counties in Utah that include basic information such as parcel ID, parcel address, and generalized land ownership.

 ## Summary